jzeferino/CrashlyticsAndroidBuildIdGenerator/README.md

 ```

 Run the application and it should get registed in crashlytics and ready to report crashes.

-**NOTE**: The generated UUID don't need to be re-generated for the same package name.
+**NOTE**: The generated UUID don't need to be re-generated for the same package name everytime you build the package.